 All risk management activities should be agreed with the client, especially when outsourcing software development.
 All costs, materialization probabilities, and degrees of severity should be as clear as possible — the client should know what they’re paying for and who’s in charge of every type of risk.
 Find an acceptable compromise with the client’s expectations and client’s budget.

-The conversation about risk management can’t be complete without mentioning business risks.
+The conversation about risk management in software development can’t be complete without mentioning business risks.
 It’s good when you’ve coped with project risks like those mentioned above.
 But imagine being in the middle of development and finding out your competitor is going to release a similar product faster or with a killer feature.
 Finding yourself in this situation means you’ve forgotten to take care of your business risks even if you've also not been doing well with your project risks?.

 A business risk is anything outside of your business that threatens the goals or targets of your business.
 It may be a sudden change by a competitor, by a regulatory body, or in the economy — or any number of other things.